Frequently Asked Questions

 If death occurs naturally or with euthanasia at home, simply call 651-633-4564.
 Our phone is always answered.
 You may then bring the pet to us if you wish, or we will arrange to come to your home.
 Pets Remembered Cremation Service will pick up your pet and cremate it according to your wishes.
 We will call you as soon as your pet’s ashes are ready to be picked up or we can deliver them to your home.
 (An extra charge may apply for home pick-up and delivery.)

-We are having our pet euthanized at our local veterinary hospital.
+We are having our pet euthanized at our local veterinary clinic.
 Then what?

 How long will the cremation take?

-We ask families to allow one to two days from the day of death for the return of the ashes.
+We ask families to allow one day from pick up for the return of the ashes.
 If you would like more in-depth information about cremation and specific time frames, please call.

 Do I need to purchase an urn?